 of these can now achieve a significant fraction of light speed, requiring

 Most of these ships are crewless.
 However, each craft is equipped with powerful from incoming meteors is provided by cone-shaped force fields, projected from the front of each craft.
 This streamlined shape causes objects like asteroids to drift by without causing any damage.

 After journeying for trillions of miles, the majority of probes successfully rendezvous with their destinations.
-Each returns a treasure trove of
+They return a treasure trove of